That depends a lot on your radio and antenna!

 That said, setting these radios up has been a significant expense.
 If you find our radios useful, we encourage you to donate to our organization or become a member.

-The APRS digipeater (GERLCH) is an Alinco DR-135 with a Tracker 2 TNC, both generously donated by Argent Data Systems.
+Our mountaintop APRS digipeater (RAZOR) is an Argent Data Systems T2-301 integrated radio and TNC.
+Output power is about 5 watts.
+Our APRS digipeater in Gerlach (GERLCH) is an Alinco DR-135 (generously donated by Argent Data Systems) with a Coastal Chipworks TNC-X KISS-mode TNC.
 Output power is 50 watts.
-The APRS antenna is a Diamond X50A providing 4.5 dBi gain at about 30' above ground.
-Digipeating and packet gatewaying to the Internet are provided by the aprs4r software.
+The Gerlach APRS antenna is a Diamond X50A providing 4.5 dBi gain at about 30' above ground.
+GERLCH's digipeating and packet gatewaying to the Internet are provided by the aprs4r software.

-The Internet connection is the Gerlach town wifi network which is is provided courtesy of the Burning Man organization.
+Our Internet connection is via Friends of Black Rock and the Gerlach town wifi network that is provided courtesy of the Burning Man organization.

 Please see our super-quick IRLP tutorial and the official IRLP web site.

-Our equipment is in Gerlach, Nevada at the southernmost tip of the Black Rock Desert.
+Some of our equipment is in Gerlach, Nevada at the southernmost tip of the Black Rock Desert.
+Other equipment is on a mountaintop on the east side of the playa.